rfbproto/rfbproto/rfbproto.rst

 Server to Client Messages
 +++++++++++++++++++++++++

-The server to client message types defined in this document are:
+The server to client message types that all clients must support are:

 =========== ===========================================================
 Number      Name